The Electronic Structure of the Hydrogen Molecule: A Tutorial Exercise in Classical and Quantum Computation: The Hydrogen Molecule in a Minimal Basis

 Once the intergrals are constructed and an initial guess of $\mathbf{C}$ is found, the next step should be to build the Fock matrix and optimize $P_{\mu\nu}$ iteratively.
 Fortunately, the symmetry adapted orbitals in Eq.~\eqref{phii} and Eq.~\eqref{phia} turn out to be the self-consistent solutions of the Hartree--Fock equations.
-To see this, it is enough to show that $G_{\mu\mu}=G_{\nu\nu}$, since for a real symmetric two-by-two matrix with identical diagonal elements, the eigenvectors have the form $(a,a)$ or $(a,-a)$ for some value $a$, usually fixed by normalization.
-With these assumptions, the charge density matrix is
+For these orbitals, the charge density matrix is

-Substituting this into Eqs.~\eqref{G1}, \eqref{G2}, \eqref{G3} leads to simplifications which are discussed in more detail in the Supplementary Material, the most important of which is that $G_{\mu\mu}(\mathbf{P}) = G_{\nu\nu}(\mathbf{P})$.
-Once these quantities are available, the Fock matrix can be built as in Eq.~\eqref{Fock}, while the energy can be obtained as in Eq.~\eqref{TrE}, using the integrals discussed in Sec.~\ref{Sec:NI}.
-These steps and the final analytic formulae are discussed in more detail in the Supplementary Material.
+With this, the Fock matrix can be built as in Eq.~\eqref{Fock}, while the energy can be obtained as in Eq.~\eqref{TrE}.
+The explicit construction of these quantites and the final analytic formulae are discussed in more detail in the Supporting Information.

 To obtain the doubly excited state $\Phi_1$, Eq.~\eqref{HMat} should be evaluated.
 Fortunately, for H$_2$ in the minimal basis, a simpler route is available by simply relabeling all $i$ to $a$ in the energy formula,